Reading Matters is edited by me, Kim Forrester (aka kimbofo), a self-confessed book addict.

 “If you only read the books that everyone else is reading, you can only think what everyone else is thinking”

-My special interest is Irish literary fiction, but I also have a penchant for Australian literary fiction, books in translation, true crime, crime fiction and narrative non-fiction.
-More recently I have begun to explore Canadian literary fiction thanks to my involvement in the Shadow Giller Prize since 2011.
+My special interest is Irish literary fiction and Australian literary fiction, but I also have a penchant for books in translation, true crime, crime fiction, memoir and narrative non-fiction.

 My two favourite authors are the late John McGahern and Jennifer Johnston, both of whom are Irish.

-I also admire (in no particular order) Sebastian Barry, Arnuldur Indridason, Jean Rhys, MJ Hyland, Alex Miller, Per Petterson, Richard Flanagan, Jane Gardam, Kate Grenville, Nicci French, Kent Haruf, Deidre Madden, Magnus Mills, Elliot Perlman, Helen Garner, Chuck Palahniuk, Anita Shreve and Salley Vickers.
+I also admire (in no particular order) Sebastian Barry, Jean Rhys, MJ Hyland, Alex Miller, Per Petterson, Jane Gardam, Kate Grenville, Kent Haruf, Deidre Madden, Magnus Mills, Elliot Perlman, Elizabeth Harrower, Helen Garner, Colm Tóibín, William Trevor and Damon Galgut.

 You can find out more on my favourite author’s page.